 (Amaranthus sp.)
-Direct seed or set young, growing amaranth transplants after danger of frost, in rich soil and full sun.
+Direct seed or set out young, growing amaranth transplants in rich soil and full sun after danger of frost has passed.
 Space 2-3 feet apart.
-Drought tolerant, but more productive with adequate moisture.
+Amaranth will tolerate drought, but it is more productive with adequate moisture.
 Harvest young leaves for greens all summer long.
-Amaranth seeds mature over a long period, so must be collected several times for best production; or, cut and hang upside-down indoors, collecting seeds on a tarp as they fall.
+Amaranth seeds mature over a long period, so they must be collected several times for best production.
+You may also cut the plants and hang them upside down indoors, collecting seeds on a tarp as they fall.
 (Some threshing may be necessary.)
 This crop is easy to grow, quite colorful and makes delicious greens and grain.
 A good ornamental plant for landscaping.